matm/bmp/README.md

 That's what `bsp` is all about: marking all the musical moments you like the most and playing them automatically.
 These time sliders are saved in an easy to edit, easy to share text file.

 `bsp` tries to keep things as simple as possible and provide an enjoyable audio experience.
+It works on most systems, binaries are provided for Linux, Mac and Windows.

 ### Features